Welding Procedure Specifications (ASME IX)

 Base material and welding consumables: available MTCs, must be reviewed and verified compliance with material specification, chemical composition, mechanical properties, NDE, actual dimension, type of inspection certificate (recommended 3.1 or 3.2), etc.

-- In case of PQR subject to hardness survey complying with NACE MR0175, the hardness values stated in MTC must be within range allowance, This purpose to minimize hardness value at HAZ areas.
-For carbon steel accordance to NACE MR0175 part 2, stainless steel accordance to NACE MR0175 part 3.
+In case of PQR subject to hardness survey complying with NACE MR0175, the hardness values stated in MTC must be within range allowance, This purpose to minimize hardness value at HAZ areas.
+Also see NACE MR0175 part 2 and part 3.

 Welders, who conduct the test coupon, must assign a skilled welder.